geobtaa/ld/docs/linked-data/index.md

 ## Why Linked Data?

-These files are the "glue" that makes our GeoBTAA API data dependable and reusable across tools and campuses.
+These files are the "glue" that makes our BTAA Geospatial API data dependable and reusable across tools and campuses.

 **Contexts** give shared meaning to each field so QGIS, web apps, and aggregators all "speak the same language".
 When you see `dct_title_s` in our API response, the context tells you it means "Dublin Core title" and points to the official definition.